DHCP and NAT Functionality on Root Access Point

 Device(config-ap-profile)# end

-Saves the configuration and exits configuration mode and returns to privileged EXEC mode.
+The system saves the configuration, exits configuration mode, and returns to privileged EXEC mode.

-To verify the DHCP server for root AP configuration, use the following command:
+To verify the DHCP server for root AP configuration, use this command:

 Device# show ap config general